Le mois de la nutrition : des changements simples pour une alimentation saine

 1. Add vegetables and fruits to every meal

-1. Choose whole foods over processed ones
+1. Choose whole foods rather than processed ones

 Processed foods are often high in sugar, salt, and fat, and may be less nutritious than whole foods.
-Choose whole foods like vegetables, fruits, nuts and seeds, lean meats, low fat dairy products and whole grains.
-(See the article:Processed foods and the NOVA classification)
+Choose whole foods such as vegetables, fruits, nuts and seeds, lean meats, low-fat dairy products, and whole grains.
+(See the article: Processed foods and the NOVA classification)

 1. Reduce your sugar intake